Fisik343/TheraPy-Session/README.md

 ## Current Contents
 ### Vanilla Python
-1. Variables, Basic Printing, and Arithmetic
+1. Variables, Basic Printing, and Basic Arithmetic

 ### NumPy
 All files in NumPy are empty